xiix0/scam/README.md

-Q:	What is green and lives in the ocean?
-A:	Moby Pickle.
+You look like a million dollars.
+All green and wrinkled.